WFO-ID-pilots/text2matrix/README.md

 You can see what steps the makefile will execute by typing `make all --dry-run`

 You can run the makefile to build all targets by typing: `make all`

-## Getting started

-Once you have set up the environment by following the instructions above, here are some useful documents that can help you navigate the repo content and begin development:

-[Content summary](CONTENT_SUMMARY.md): Summary of the repo content structure & how scripts work together.

-[desc2matrix documentation](DESC2MATRIX_DOC.md): High-level documentation for `desc2matrix` scripts responsible for converting unstructured species descriptions into structured output.
-Includes simple code examples

 ## Contributing